What is Social Work?

 - Supporting individuals with mental health issues

-- Enable clients and their families to resolve issues
+- Enable clients as well as their their families to resolve issues

 - Supporting families to identify and access financial or community assistance